red-data-tools/red_amber/doc/DataFrame.md

      ...
 5 more Vectors ...
     ```

-- Keys or booleans by a block
+- Indices or booleans by a block

     `slice {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return indeces or a boolean Array with a same length as `size`.
 Block is called in the context of self.